PiranitaGomez/HRStreamer/README.md

 Android DataLayer Sample
 ========================

+The code was developed based on the following resources:
+- Android DataLayer Sample
+- Composesensor library

-This sample demonstrates how to work with a WearableListenerService, to produce and consume DataEvents and effectively work with the DataLayer.
+The code allows the streaming of sensor data from wear devices to handheld devices using the DataLayer, it works with a WearableListenerService, to produce and consume DataEvents.

 Introduction
 ------------